Avaiga/taipy-doc/docs/manuals/gui/viselements/index.md

 You can specify an identifier for a specific visual element.

 This identifier is used as the `id` attribute of the generated HTML component so you can use it in your CSS selectors.
+You can look at the [Styling](../styling/index.md) section for more information.

 !!! note
     This identifier is also sent to the _on_action_ callback if this visual